AndyTKH/Deep-Learning/Image_Classification_Project/README.md

 ### Why We're Here

 In this notebook, you can find an image classification algorithm that could be used as part of a mobile or web app.
 The code will accept any user-supplied image as input, if a dog is detected in the image, it will provide an estimate of the dog's breed.
 If a human is detected, it will provide an estimate of the dog breed that is most resembling.
-The image below displays potential sample output of this project.
+The images below display the potential sample output of this project.

 ![Sample Dog Output](images/sample_dog_output.png)     ![Sample Human Output](images/Sample_human_output.png)